 You see, no one like them but my Dad and I, so we always fought over them!
 Not sure why we fought, as there were plenty to go around.
 We always ate the ones from a box, but I had to try to make my own this year!

 The hardest thing is just waiting to let them sit up between the rolling in powdered sugar and dipping.
+I filled in that time by making a batch of my famous Chocolate Covered Potato Chips.
 Also, these are best if they sit for two weeks, but I dug right into a few and thought they were great too!